After submission

 The examiners

-You will have three examiners: an examiner from Victoria University of Wellington, an examiner from another New Zealand university and an overseas examiner.
-They will each submit an independent written report to the Dean FGR which they are asked to return within two months, although many request an extension to this deadline.
+There are three examiners: the panel is usually an internal examiner from the University, an examiner from another New Zealand university and an overseas examiner.
+They each submit an independent report to the Dean FGR.

-You should not know prior to the oral who your examiners are.
+You should not know who your examiners are prior to receiving the reports.
 Examiners are not permitted to consult, nor to communicate with either you or your supervisors.
 If you accidentally discover who they are, you must not discuss your thesis with them as this could nullify the entire examination process.

 Notes for examiners